 Are you interested in becoming a tour guide?
-The National Tour Guiding Programme is a QQI Level 6 qualification for those who wish to train as a Tour Guide.
+The National Tourist Guiding Programme is a QQI Level 6 qualification for those who wish to train as a Tour Guide.
 This course combines practical tour guiding skills with the theoretical knowledge to enable learners to provide guiding and tour management services for tourists.
 You will explore the historic, cultural and social aspects of the city and the region.
 You will learn how to provide a commentary and organise and manage a tour.
 Practical experience will be gained through a series of simulated guided tours.
 This course meets the criteria for the Failte Ireland Industry Qualified Tour Guide Directory.
-The National Tour Guide Badge is issued to successful students upon graduation.
+The National Tourist Guiding Badge is issued to successful students upon graduation.

 The delivery of this programme is by interactive webinar sessions and online learning allowing you the flexibility to study from a location convenient to you.
 Webinars are recorded allowing you the opportunity to catch up should you miss a session.
 As well as webinars you will gain practical experience by attending a number of guided tours with your classmates.
 There is an easy payment plan designed to make this course affordable for you.
 These factors, together with the one to one tutorial support, offer you a course that is accessible, affordable and achievable.

 The tourism industry is one of the largest and ever-changing sectors in the world.
 It accounts for a third of global services trade and is expected to continue to grow in the coming years.
 The industry and employment opportunities available are wide and varied if you like travelling, meeting new people every day or working outdoors.